seanreillyesq/seanreillyesq.github.io/_posts/2017-05-25-large-ecommerce -sitemap-specification.markdown

 Then we need to list details of images using `<image:image> </image:image>` tags
 And we need to list the URL of an image within `<image:loc> </image:/loc>` tags
 And we need to provide a title in `<image:title> </image:title>` tags
-And this image, where it is a product should contain the H1 of the product page, the angle of the shot and the product code (e.g. Rolex Datejust 116231 Front 82309)
-And we need to provide license details which will be for every one `<image:license>[https://www.website.co.uk/info/Licensed-Images</image:license>`
+And this image, where it is a product should contain the H1 of the product page, the angle of the shot and the product code And we need to provide license details which will be for every one `<image:license>[https://www.website.co.uk/info/Licensed-Images</image:license>`

 Given that we have assets on the websites and that we want search engines to find them and index them quickly